jamie-allen/effective_actors/preso/presentation.md

 * Data can escape your scope
 * Copy the data and pass that, as Erlang does (COW)

 !SLIDE transition=blindY
+# Avoid Sending Behavior

+* Closures make this possible (and easy)
+* Also makes it easy for state to escape

+!SLIDE transition=blindY
 # RULE